Statement of Inclusion

 • Student Diversity Leadership Conference

 Every year, a group of students attends the NAIS Student Diversity Leadership Conference (SDLC).
 SDLC is a multiracial, multicultural gathering of student leaders from independent high schools across the U.S. and abroad.
-The conference focuses on self-reflecting, forming allies, and building community.
+The conference focuses on self-reflecting, forming allies and building community.
 Led by a diverse team of trained adult and peer facilitators, students develop cross-cultural communication skills, design effective strategies for social justice practice through dialogue and the arts, and learn the foundations of allyship and networking principles.

 • Martin Luther King, Jr. Day Celebration

-This celebration is a community-wide opportunity to discuss, teach about and reflect on the legacy of Dr. King’s life and work.
+This annual celebration is a community-wide opportunity to discuss, teach about and reflect on the legacy of Dr. King’s life and work.
 Students and faculty explore and examine contemporary human issues through the lens of Dr. King’s work and ideas, broadly defined.
 It is a powerful day of thought, learning and inspiration.

 Student Clubs and Organizations